-We will normally make payments to disabled students two weeks before the start date of their course.
-This is to ensure that they have enough time to purchase and put in place all of the equipment and support they require for the start of their course.
+We will normally issue payments for large items and basic allowance two weeks before the start date of their course.
+This is to ensure that students have enough time to purchase and put in place all of the equipment and support they require for the start of their course.

-However, in exceptional cases we can make a payment for the 1st August in the year in which they start their course, e.g. if a student requires piece of equipment that has to be specially made for them or if they are required to attend a summer school at their institution before they start their course proper.
+However, in exceptional cases we can issue payment on or after the 1st August in the year in which they start their course, e.g. if a student requires piece of equipment that has to be specially made for them or if they are required to attend a summer school at their institution before they start their course proper.
 In these cases we will require written evidence explaining why the student requires the money early.